 Real-Time Anonymizer anonymizes location data for one or more use cases.
 Different use cases require different output data.
 Hence, you can use and optimize the available anonymization methods to provide the maximum utility for a specific use case while privacy is protected.
 For example, the

 TrafficInformation use case requires sets of continuous probe points containing no major gaps (within the set of probe points).
 For this use case, the

 SplitAndGap anonymization method is suitable and the method is optimized to provide as many probe points as possible within all anonymized sets of probe points.

-When real-time location data is provided for anonymization, trajectory chunk data is required to have a consistent ID across all chunks belonging to the same trajectory.
+When real-time location data is provided for anonymization, trajectory chunk data must have a consistent ID across all chunks belonging to the same trajectory.
 When this rule is not adhered to, each trajectory chunk is anonymized as a new trajectory and could have either no probe points anonymized or all probe points removed by start cutting.
 Remember to

-The output of this anonymization method is zero or more sub-trajectories, output as SENSORIS or SDII data messages to the output streaming layer.
+The output of this anonymization method is zero or more sub-trajectories, which are output as SENSORIS or SDII data messages to the output streaming layer.
 Each anonymized sub-trajectory has a new, random identifier not linked to the original trajectory ID.